-- 4. Under Keypads and Interfaces, click the plus (+) sign to the left of Living Room: Settings to expand the list. - a.
-Select 800x600 Layout (Touchscreen) to display a representation of the settings page for this zone.
+- Under Keypads and Interfaces, click the plus (+) sign to the left of Living Room: Settings to expand the list. - a.
+Select Large Format, and then select Large Landscape(Standard) to display a representation of the settings pages for this zone.

-- b.
+b.
 Select Loudness on the lower left of the Interface Layout.
-The control is highlighted in yellow and the Audio Mode Control Properties window opens. - c.
+The control is highlighted in yellow and the Audio Mode Control Properties window opens.

+- c.
 Note the following in the Audio Mode Control Properties window: - The Name field is set to "Loudness".
 This corresponds to the label on the control. - The Style drop-down is set to Loudness. - The Connect To drop-down is set to "Living Room", indicating that this is the zone the toggle controls: